New Models of Care

 Building on the recent success in improving trauma survival rates, the urgent and emergency care vanguards were tasked with changing the way in which all organisations worked together to provide care in a more joined up way for patients.

 Urgent care would be delivered, not just in hospitals but also by GPs, pharmacists, community teams, ambulance services, NHS 111, social care and others, and through patients being given support and education to manage their own conditions.
 Another aim was to break down boundaries between physical and mental health to improve the quality of care and experience for all.

 Six vanguards covered smaller local systems which included hospitals and surrounding GP practices and social care, while two network vanguards worked with much larger populations to integrate care on a greater scale.

 In August 2015, NHS England published Safer, faster, better: good practice in delivering urgent and emergency care a practical summary of the design principles that local health and social care communities need to adopt to deliver safer, faster and better urgent and emergency care.
 These principles were drawn from good practice, which has been tried, tested and delivered successfully by the NHS in local areas across England.
 The report highlighted the valuable contributions that community pharmacies can make to local health communities’ urgent care programmes and provides examples of community pharmacy services that can reduce pressure on general practice and enhance patient safety.

 NAPC’s primary care home model

-The main features are:
+The main features of the PCH model are:

 - provision of care to a defined, registered population of between 30,000 and 50,000;